calliope-project/calliope/doc/_static/math_storage_inter_cluster.rst

 ^^^^^^^^^^^^^^^^^^^^^

 :green:`NEW`
-Fix the relationship between one day and the next of a `storage` technology's available stored energy, according to the previous day's representative storage fluctuations and the excess stored energy available from all days up to this day.
+Fix the relationship between one day and the next of a `storage` technology's available stored carrier, according to the previous day's representative storage fluctuations and the excess stored carrier available from all days up to this day.

 .. container:: scrolling-wrapper